 7. Increase operational efficiency

-Having clear policies in place can help your organization keep its data protection strategy standardized, consistent, and synchronized.
+Having clear policies in place can help your organization maintain a standardized, consistent, and synchronized data protection strategy.
 This way, your cybersecurity team will expend less time and effort tackling cybersecurity issues.

 Make your ISPs serve their purposes.